The Judicial Process

-It is important for a person charged with an offense in criminal law to understand the judicial process and its various stages in order to be better prepared for what’s ahead.
+It is important for a person charged with a criminal offense to understand the judicial process and its various stages in order to be better prepared for what’s ahead.

 There are two types of arrest in criminal law, arrest with or without warrant.